omunroe-com/navewiki/Text-editor-plugins.md

 * Eclipse-Aptana: [provided by Titanium (Aptana) Studio](http://jira.appcelerator.org/browse/APSTUD-2451).
 For now just syntax coloring and a basic class/method outline.

 * [Eclipse-Nodeclipse](https://github.com/Nodeclipse/coffeescript-eclipse) is refresh of Adam Schmideg's [coffeescript-eclipse Editor](https://github.com/adamschmideg/coffeescript-eclipse).
 It is expected to be optimized for Node.js development.
+Quick installer is on [Marketplace](http://marketplace.eclipse.org/content/coffeescript-editor-quick-installer)